rainorangelemon/drot-pybind11/README.md

 ## Comments

 The motivation of this repo: see whether this new method is a good replacement for `ot.emd2`.
 It turns out that it isn't (at least for this version).
-Even for small samples, `ot.emd2` is still faster than the current code.
+Even for small samples, `ot.emd2` is still faster (and more accurate, definitely) than the current code.

 With `eps=1e-5` and `n=10000`, the current code would require 100 seconds to converge, while `ot.emd2` takes less than 10 seconds.